publiclab/mapknitter/MYSQL.md

 **Homebrew setup:**

-(Note: alternative to Homebrew is [mySQL community server](https://dev.mysql.com/downloads/mysql/5.7.html#downloads) - available for all systems)
+(Note: An alternative to Homebrew is [mySQL community server](https://dev.mysql.com/downloads/mysql/5.7.html#downloads) - available for all systems)

 Dependencies: